bmentges/brainiak_api/docs/source/services/stored_query/stored_query.rst

 ----------------------------------------

 The service to register a query is the same used to update it.
+.. /// WARNING \\\ Commented out mentions to client-id because this first relase will not have authorization
+..
 The ``X-Brainiak-Client-Id`` header is mandatory for access authentication.
+..
 The client id used during query registration must be the same used during UPDATE and DELETE.

 Users can register a query by performing a request like:

 .. code-block:: bash

-  $ curl -s -X PUT 'http://brainiak.semantica.dev.globoi.com/_query/my_query_id' -H "X-Brainiak-Client-Id: my_client_id" -T payload.json
+  $ curl -s -X PUT 'http://brainiak.semantica.dev.globoi.com/_query/my_query_id'  -T payload.json

+.. -H "X-Brainiak-Client-Id: my_client_id"

 The ``my_query_id`` attribute indicates the query identification to be used when executing it.